 This page is about the concept of time, as applied on the drums.
 Time, or time keeping, is the first and foremost function of a drummer.
-The term “time” most often refers to tempo.
+Rhythm is the most important element of playing.
+The term “time” refers to tempo and feel.

 It also contributes to the creation of a “feel” of the song.
 This, however, is mostly affected by the subdivisions of the played notes, and orchestration generally.